AllisonSHill/CSharpLiveProject/FrontEndStories/README.md

 ### NavBar Vital Change and Vertical Navigation Bar Final Touch

 There was already a navbar, but it didn't have the functionality desired.
-(SCREEN SHOTS FROM STORY HERE) I basically started over with the CSS, using none of the existing styling.
+Its most pressing issue was that even though it was launched from a small icon, it left a persistent invisible div when collapsed that covered the left side of the content of the page.
+With the exception of the overall look of the open navbar, and the links themselves, I refactored all of the functionality and visual elements to create a much simpler, cleaner, more functional navbar.

-From story:
+The story for the navbar update specified many elements:
-- The side-nav will have two states.
-(Opened stated & Collapsed state see images ABOVE.)
+- The side-nav will have two states, opened state and collapsed state.
+See images.
 - On Collapsed state, we should only see the icons for the navigation items.
 While on Opened state, all their names are visible.
 - On Collapsed state, if you click on one of the icons, additional icons for child items (ViewAll or Create) shows up under the parent icon.
-See image below or refer to Azure Dev Ops sidebar functionality.
+See image.
 - The three bars (hamburger menu) is responsible for opening and collapsing the side-nav.
 - The side-nav should be static and shouldn't be affected by scrolling.
 - The side-nav should not cover or in any way interfere with the contents of the page opened in either state.